AndrewMcM98/The-Boathouse-Restaurant/README.md

 #### Colours
 1. Background
-- Where a background image was not used, I maintained a clean and crispe white/#fff
+- Where a background image was not used, I maintained a clean and crisp white/#fff

 2. Text
 - For text I primarily used 2 colors, which were white/#fff and/or dark grey/#3a3a3a

 3. Navigation
-- For the menu bar i maintained a white/#fff background section color, however i utilised an active class so that the page the user is currently on will have a transparent background colour of a baby blue/rgba(153, 197, 223, 0.3), and a dark black border above.
+- For the menu bar i maintained a white/#fff background section colours, however I utilised an active class so that the page the user is currently on will have a transparent background colour of a baby blue/rgba(153, 197, 223, 0.3), and a dark black border above.

 4. Home
-- For the image overlay text I used a font color of white/#fff and a transparent background color of a light blue/rgba(81, 122, 225, 0.8)
+- For the image overlay text I used a font colour of white/#fff and a transparent background colour of a light blue/rgba(81, 122, 225, 0.8)
-- For the About us section I used a more trasnparent version of the above light blue/rgba(81, 122, 225, 0.6)
+- For the About us section I used a more transparent version of the above light blue/rgba(81, 122, 225, 0.6)

 5. Menu
-- I have placed an overlay color of a light grey/rgba(232, 236, 237, 0.8), for text contrast above the background image with a text color of dark grey/#3a3a3a, for contrast and easy reading.
+- I have placed an overlay colour of a light grey/rgba(232, 236, 237, 0.8), for text contrast above the background image with a text colour of dark grey/#3a3a3a, for contrast and easy reading.

 6. Gallery
-- As this section is just for images, the standard default background color of white/#fff is applied.
+- As this section is just for images, the standard default background colour of white/#fff is applied.

 7. Contact Us & Booking
-- For this section I have allowed a white/#fff color text and box for the user to input the relevant required information over the background image
+- For this section I have allowed a white/#fff colour text and box for the user to input the relevant required information over the background image
-- For responsivness I included a placeholder text which is a transparent black.
+- For responsiveness I included a placeholder text which is a transparent black.
 Additionally, I included a hover effect which when selected will display a light pink/rgba(231, 197, 208, .8) for easy identification of the section the user is currently actioning across all elements including the submit button.

 8. Footer
-- This section contains a white/#fff background color with a text color of dark grey/#3a3a3a, for contrast and easy reading.
+- This section contains a white/#fff background colour with a text colour of dark grey/#3a3a3a, for contrast and easy reading.
-- Additionally, the social media logo/icons a colored black for contrast and easy reading.
+- Additionally, the social media logo/icons a coloured black for contrast and easy reading.

 #### Fonts
 Throughout this website I have utilised Lato, and Roboto which I imported from google fonts with a fallback font of sans-serif, should this not function correctly.